Asadali00000/boilerplate-generator-cli/README.md

 - **Dependency Management**: Suggests required npm packages
 - **File Structure Generation**: Creates organized folder structures
 - **Customizable**: Accepts options for entity names and customization
+- **Express Boilerplate Included**: Generates a minimal, production-ready Express boilerplate.
+- **React Native Boilerplate Included**: Generate a complete React Native project structure with navigation, assets, services, Redux, and more.
+- **AI-Powered Boilerplate Generation**: Use Gemini AI to generate new boilerplate code for templates not already included, with minimal setup and no risk to your existing files.

 ## 📁 Project Structure